This article provides in depth information on how to solve difficulties you might experience when using VST Connect.

 Route from Performer

-In order for you to hear the Performer at any time, make sure that you are using the Control Room Monitor outputs instead of the main output.
+For you to hear the Performer at any time, make sure that you are using the Control Room Monitor outputs instead of the main output.

 First, if not already set accordingly, disable outputs from your main output bus.
 Select the 'Outputs' Tab and set device and 'Device Port' to 'Not Connected':